awsdocs/amazon-connect-admin-guide/doc_source/ccp-networking.md

 ## Option 2 \(Not Recommended\): Allow IP Address Ranges<a name="option2"></a>

 The second option relies on using an allow list, also known as whitelisting, the IP addresses used by Amazon Connect\.
 You create this allow list using the IP addresses in the [AWS ip\-ranges\.json](https://ip-ranges.amazonaws.com/ip-ranges.json) file\.
-For more information about this file and IP address ranges in AWS, see [AWS IP Address Ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html)\.

-When there are new IP address ranges supported for Amazon Connect, they are added to the publicly available ip\-ranges\.json file\.
-They are kept for a minimum of 30 days before they are used by the service\.
-After 30 days, softphone traffic through the new IP address ranges increases over the subsequent two weeks\.
-After two weeks, traffic is routed through the new ranges equivalent to all available ranges\.
+For more information about this file, see [About Amazon Connect IP Address Ranges](#about-connect-ip-address-range)\.

 | IP\-Ranges entry | AWS Region | Ports/Protocols | Direction | Traffic |